Longtime North Clarion Teacher, Athletic Director Bonnie Wolbert Honored With Special Presentation at KSAC Tournament

 As the teams headed to the locker room, Wolbert was escorted to center court as the lights went out and a video began on the big screen.

-Wolbert, born in Oil City, has been a staple at North Clarion for the past 44 years, 32 years as a junior high English teacher and 12 years as the athletic director.
-Throughout her career, she spent many years as the cheerleading advisor, helped run the scoreboard, officiated track and cross-country, and assisted for all the announcing for volleyball and basketball.
+Wolbert, born in Oil City, has been a staple at North Clarion for the past 44 years–32 years as a junior high English teacher and 12 years as the athletic director.
+Throughout her career, she spent many years as the cheerleading advisor, helped run the scoreboard, officiated track and cross-country, and assisted with all the announcing for volleyball and basketball.

 North Clarion sports on Explore and D9Sports.com are brought to you by First United National Bank – The FUN Bank!